cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

 ## Pod Disruption Budgets

-By default, CloudNativePG ensures that the primary node in a PostgreSQL cluster prohibits its own draining, safeguarding uninterrupted operations.
+By default, CloudNativePG safeguards Postgres cluster operations.
+If a node is to be drained and contains a cluster's primary instance, a switchover happens ahead of the drain.
+Once the instance in the node is downgraded to replica, the draining can resume.
+For single-instance clusters, a switchover is not possible, so CloudNativePG will prevent draining the node where the instance is housed.
-Additionally, in the presence of replicas, it guarantees that only one replica at a time is gracefully shut down during a drain operation.
+Additionally, in multi-instance clusters, CloudNativePG guarantees that only one replica at a time is gracefully shut down during a drain operation.

 Each PostgreSQL `Cluster` is equipped with two associated `PodDisruptionBudget` resources - you can easily confirm it with the `kubectl get pdb` command.